nagyist/abp/docs/en/Community-Articles/2025-01-24-Understanding-Transactions-in-ABP-Unit-Of-Work/POST.md

 # Understanding Transactions in ABP Unit of Work

+[The Unit of Work](https://en.wikipedia.org/wiki/Unit_of_work) is a software design pattern that maintains a list of objects affected by a business transaction and coordinates the writing out of changes and the resolution of concurrency problems to ensure that all changes are made within a single transaction.

 ![pic](./pic.png)

 ## Transaction Management Overview

-One of the primary responsibilities of Unit of Work is managing database transactions.
+One of the primary responsibilities of the Unit of Work is managing database transactions.
 It provides the following transaction management features:

 - Automatically manages database connections and transaction scopes, eliminating the need for manual transaction control
 - Ensures business operation integrity by making all database operations within a unit of work either succeed or roll back completely